"Faith is ... the certainty of things not seen" (Hebrews 11:1)

 Picture

 Some Days We Soar: Words of Encouragement for the Christian Life has always been one of our most popular free e-books, with a huge number of copies having been downloaded.
-The book is a practical collection of short essays on different aspects of being encouraged and encouraging others through life's difficulties, challenges, and opportunities – so if you are on the lookout for some effective encouragement to give or receive, check out this brand new edition.
+The book is a practical collection of short essays on different aspects of being encouraged and encouraging others through life's difficulties, challenges, and opportunities – so if you are on the lookout for some effective encouragement to give or receive, check out this new edition.

 The new edition of Some Days We Soar is revised and improved with a number of new chapters and we feel that it will be more popular than ever.
 You can download your own copy without registration, cost, or having to give an email address (as is the case with all our e-books).
 It is available in three formats to read on any computer, smart phone, or e-reader.
 Download the format of your choice from our sister site: